 The increased family bookings seen by Intrepid may indicate an important post-pandemic trend – a focus on family reunions.
 “Intergenerational travel pre-COVID was becoming more and more popular, and we saw larger multi-generation families book as a private group, and continue to see this interest now.” says Clark.
 With so much uncertainty around rules and regulations, you may find success by marketing your property specifically as a place where families can offload their pandemic travel worries and stay in their own private bubble.

-- Survey results from Bébé Voyage highlight the relationship between fear of uncertainty and an intense desire to travel during recovery for family travellers
+- Survey results from Bébé Voyage highlight the relationship between fear of uncertainty and an intense desire to travel during recovery for family travelers

 - The results also indicate a willingness to spend more this year, but they’re still looking for value – which you can provide with child rates